nabijaczleweli/musl-wiki/functional-differences-from-glibc.md

 The GNU regex implementation also has an alternate API which can be used instead of the POSIX API.
 This alternate API is not supported by musl at all.

+Finally, glibc before XXX always used a 32-bit `regoff_t` on all architectures.
+This is
-Finally, glibc's regex uses a 32-bit `regoff_t` even on 64-bit archs.
-This is non-conforming to POSIX and precludes giving correct output for strings larger than 2GB. musl uses a correct type, but this renders the ABI of the regex functions incompatible on 64-bit archs.
-The ABI is compatible on 32-bit.
+non-conforming to POSIX and precludes giving correct output for strings larger than 2GB. musl always used a correct type.

 # Re-entrancy of exit